Stavros/CastaliaGCF/README.md

 Based on the implementation of GPSR which really helped me to understand more deeply the Castalia's* architecture.

 The algorithm is pre-calculating the Shortest Path in a sink node using Dijkstra that I 've implemented in Castalia.
-I 've created the getNextHopGCF() function as a basis to compute the shortest path using Dijkstra which also takes into account the power levels apart from geo.x.y distances as it is considered a critical factor of performance on WSN.
+I 've created the getNextHopGCF() function as a basis to compute the shortest path while I also take into account all nodes' power levels apart from geo.x.y distances as it is considered a critical factor of performance in designing routing algorithms on WSN.

 *Castalia is a Wireless Sensor Network Simulator <https://castalia.forge.nicta.com.au/index.php/en/>